A Comprehensive Survey of Knowledge-Based Vision Question Answering Systems: The Lifecycle of Knowledge in Visual Reasoning Task: Problem Definitions

 \textbf{Knowledge Representation ($\mathcal{M}_1$)}: the initial phase processes the input image-question pair to generate feature representations that facilitate knowledge retrieval and answer generation.
 This phase also involves representing external knowledge sources in a compatible format and aligning them with the visual and textual embeddings.

-\textbf{Knowledge Retrieval ($\mathcal{M}_2$)}: This phase identifies and retrieves relevant knowledge based on the question context.
-It involves querying from explicit knowledge bases (e.g., knowledge graphs or textual documents) or implicit knowledge from large pre-trained models by designed prompts.
+\textbf{Knowledge Retrieval ($\mathcal{M}_2$)}: This phase identifies and retrieves relevant knowledge based on the context representation obtained from $\mathcal{M}_1$.
+It involves querying from explicit knowledge bases (KBs) (e.g., Knowledge Graphs (KGs) or textual documents) or implicit knowledge from large pre-trained models by designed prompts.

-\textbf{Knowledge Reasoning ($\mathcal{M}_3$)}: This final phase integrates the multimodal representation with the retrieved knowledge to infer the final answer.
-It applies reasoning mechanisms such as attention-based fusion, graph-based inference to fuse and utilize the knowledge and context effectively.
+\textbf{Knowledge Reasoning ($\mathcal{M}_3$)}: This final phase integrates the multimodal representation from $\mathcal{M}_1$ with the retrieved knowledge from $\mathcal{M}_2$ to infer the final answer.
+It applies reasoning mechanisms such as attention-based fusion, graph-based inference to utilize the knowledge and context effectively.